felipebottega/AI-Audiovisual-Lab/Theory.md

 <p align="center">
     <img width="900" src="https://github.com/user-attachments/assets/f8f533e5-863e-4569-9635-9373bc53b1b8" />
 </p>

 ## Sampler

-After understanding diffusion models and LoRAs, we need the component that actually runs the denoising loop: the **sampler**.
+After understanding diffusion models and LoRAs, we need the component that actually runs the denoising loop, the **sampler**.

 A sampler is responsible for turning random noise into an image by repeatedly applying the diffusion model over a sequence of steps.
 While the model defines *what* should be denoised, the sampler defines *how* that denoising process is executed over time.
 In practice, it is the part that makes generation actually happen, transforming theoretical denoising into a controlled iterative process that produces a final image.